Al-A'amiriya: History

+Gulf War

+The bombing by Americans resulted in the deaths of over 400 women, children, and elderly people.
+Initially, Iraq commemorated this tragedy on 13 February each year.
+However, after the 2003 invasion, the observance was discontinued.
+It wasn't until February 2011 that the people of Al-Amiriya, alongside the Iraqi army, held a memorial to honour the victims of the massacre.
+Since then, this occasion has been observed annually.

 Post-2003

-The Serum and Vaccine Institute in Al-Amiriya was captured by a US reconnaissance satellite in November 2002.
+An image of The Serum and Vaccine Institute in Al-Amiriya was taken by a US reconnaissance satellite in November 2002.

 Following the 2003 invasion of Iraq, Al-Amiriya experienced significant security issues and became one of the most dangerous areas in Baghdad.
 In response, American forces constructed a separation wall to isolate the district.
 In late May and early June of 2007, violent clashes broke out between gunmen from Al-Qaeda and fighters from the Islamic Army in Iraq.
 The situation in Al-Amiriya gradually improved after the "Knights of the Two Rivers" force, formed by local residents in collaboration with the sheikhs of Anbar tribes, gained control of the area.
 This led to a resurgence of local life, marked by an increase in the number of businesses opening up.
 Today, Al-Amiriya is home to about 4,500 displaced Sunni families.

-The district also contains the Amiriya shelter, which was bombed by American forces in 1991, resulting in the deaths of over 400 women, children, and elderly people.
-Initially, Iraq commemorated this tragedy on February 13 each year.
-However, after the 2003 invasion, the observance was discontinued.
-It wasn't until February 2011 that the people of Al-Amiriya, alongside the Iraqi army, held a memorial to honor the victims of the massacre.
-Since then, this occasion has been observed annually.

 Due to its sensitive security status, visitors to Al-Amiriya who are not residents are required to surrender their identification cards, which are returned upon leaving.
 Additionally, all individuals and vehicles entering the district are subjected to manual searches, causing considerable inconvenience to the local population.